How do I compose my individual study path?

 - You need to be enrolled for a minimum of 27 credits per academic year to keep your child benefit and scholarships.
 More info and exceptions

-Attention: If you have a residence permit, you have to take minimum 54 ECTS credits!
+Attention: If you have a student visa or VUB student room, you have to take minimum 54 ECTS credits!

 - You can take up a maximum of 72 credits per academic year.
 Exceptions to this rule can be requested from the dean of your faculty.
 Read here how to request an exception.

 In order to be eligible to take a course, you usually have to meet certain enrolment requirements.
-These requirements can be both pre- and corequisites.
+These requirements can be advisory and/or binding pre- and corequisites.

 You can find the enrolment requirements for your programme, on the webpage of your study path counselor.